 The Commission also cannot meet its burden of proof by simply requiring the pipelines to produce information.
 The Commission’s obligation is to take all record evidence and present its case proving that an existing tariff provision is unjust and unreasonable.
-If the Commission is going to overturn an existing tariff provisions it must prove its affirmative case, rather than merely conclude that the pipeline failed to prove the negative. [expand this section to address the show cause order raised in Order No. 637B]
+If the Commission is going to void an existing tariff provision, it must prove its affirmative case, rather than merely conclude that the pipeline failed to prove the negative. [expand this section to address the show cause order raised in Order No. 637B]

 The Commission’s powers under section 5(a) are limited.
 Section 5(a) does not grant the Commission the right to initiate new rates or tariff provisions without following well-established legal guidelines.
-The Commission is required to prove by substantial record evidence that (1) an existing tariff provision is unjust and unreasonable and (2) the new tariff provision will be just and reasonable.
-In this proceeding, there is no record evidence that supports either prong of the Commission’s analysis.
+The Commission is required to prove by substantial record evidence that: (1) an existing tariff provision is unjust and unreasonable and (2) the new tariff provision will be just and reasonable.
+In this proceeding, there is no record evidence that supports either prong of the Commission’s required analysis.
 The record developed in this proceeding clearly does not meet the Commission’s heavy burden of proof and must, therefore, be rejected.

 _.
 The Commission’s Segmentation